My health journey so far...

 I enthusiastically started The Holistic Chick in 2009 with the goal to get people healthy: mind, body and nutrition.
 The only problem was that I was still on a roller coaster ride of health myself.
 I was also still really not happy in my marriage.
 How can I tell other people how to get healthy if I’m not?
 It took some major life changes like divorce, taking a waitressing job for extra money and having roommates at age 38 to answer this question: Getting healthy is a process.
 It can be in slow steps or you can go for it all at once.
 Just keep going towards your goals and don’t quit, no matter how hard it is.
 Things always do get better and life works out the way it is supposed to.
 You just have to keep taking the steps to get you there.

 My health has honestly been up and down since then.
 My body is in a constant state of freaking out.
 If I didn’t live the way I do, I can’t imagine how sick I would be.
-I’m pretty sure I’d be obese, on tons of meds and just plain miserable, if alive at all.
+I’m pretty sure I’d be obese, on tons of meds, cancer would be likely and just plain miserable, if alive at all.

 Holy crap, no wonder I’m so screwed up!
-Is it a virus?
-Is it because I'm depleted from chemical overload?
-Is it because my thyroid blew up as a child?
-I don't know.
 I just keep moving forward and address these problems through what I teach you in the Upgrade Your Life program plus whole food supplements,herbs and Nature Thyroid.
 Now I am ready to pass the information I have learned on to you!